Frequently Asked Questions

 Q: What if I have to cancel my reservation?

-A: We understand that things come up at the last minute and plans change.
-We simply ask that you let our office know as soon as possible so that we can try to fill your spot.
-Often times we have people on a waiting list ready and waiting, so the more notice you can provide us, the better.
-If you paid a deposit, you can transfer your deposit to another retreat within 1 year as long as you cancelled in advance (all deposits are non-refundable).
-If you no-show, you forfeit your deposit.
+A: We understand that plans can change unexpectedly.
+We simply ask that you let our office know as soon as possible so we can try to fill your spot.
+Often, we have a waiting list.
+The more notice you provide, the better.

 Q: Can I just come and visit?